computer-science-with-applications/book/src/data_structures/dictionaries/index.rst

    for key, value in d.items():
        print(key, value)

-Notice that the keys and values are not printed in any particular order.
-Most notably, the keys are not shown in the order in which they were added to the dictionary, nor are they printed in alphabetical order.
+The keys and values are not printed in any particular order.
+Most notably, the keys are not shown in alphabetical order.
+(They may happen to be shown in the order that they are added to the dictionary, but that is not guaranteed.)
 This behavior is another big difference between dictionaries and lists: lists store values in a specific order, and iterating over a list will always yield those values in that order.
 There is no such guarantee with dictionaries: if we iterate over the contents of a dictionary, we cannot assume any specific order and, in fact, that order can even change from one ``for`` loop to another!

 .. admonition:: A common pitfall: changing the set of keys in a dictionary as you iterate over it